-Rothenberg is also a composer and jazz clarinetist, and he has nine CDs out under his own name, including On the Cliffs of the Heart, named one of the top ten CDs by Jazziz Magazine in 1995.
-Other recent releases include Why Birds Sing and Whale Music.
-Recently released is Whale Music Remixed, with contributions from noted electronic artists such as Scanner, DJ Spooky, Lukas Ligeti, Mira Calix, Ben Neill, and Robert Rich.
-His first CD on ECM Records, with pianist Marilyn Crispell, One Dark Night I Left My Silent House came out in May 2010.
+As a composer and jazz clarinetist, Rothenberg has at least thirty albums out under his own name, including On the Cliffs of the Heart, named one of the top ten releases by Jazziz Magazine in 1995 and a record on ECM with Marilyn Crispell, One Dark Night I Left My Silent House.
+Other releases include Why Birds Sing and Whale Music.
+He invited many musical colleagues to join him on Whale Music Remixed, with contributions from noted electronic artists such as Scanner, DJ Spooky, Lukas Ligeti, Mira Calix, Ben Neill, and Robert Rich.
+Rothenberg’s duet CD with keyboardist Lewis Porter, is Expulsion of the Triumphant Beast.
+Next is a duet with British electronic music wizard Scanner, called You Can’t Get There From Here.

+Rothenberg’s first release on ECM Records, with pianist Marilyn Crispell, One Dark Night I Left My Silent House came out in May 2010.
 Le Monde called it “une petite miracle.”
 Svenske Dagbladet in Stockholm gave it six stars, its highest rating.
 The Guardian heard “the clarinet subtleties of Jimmy Giuffre and the tonal adventurousness of Joe Maneri.”
 All About Jazz heard “sublime depth and intuition.”
 Morgenbladet says we “make improvised music melodious and catchy.”
 Sueddeutsche Zeitung praises our “wonderful craft and subtlety.”
 BBC Music Magazine said “if these pieces were pre-composed they’d be categorised as chamber music of a high order.”

 Rothenberg collaborated with Tessa Farmer on an art installation based on seventeen year cicadas at the Science Gallery in Dublin which can be viewed here.